Blyth's tragopan

 Blyth's tragopan (Tragopan blythii) or the grey-bellied tragopan, is a pheasant that is a vulnerable species.
 The common name commemorates Edward Blyth (1810–1873), English zoologist and Curator of the Museum of the Asiatic Society of Bengal.
+It is the state bird of Nagaland.

 Distribution and population

-The animal's population is small and is believed to be decreasing at a rapid rate.
+The pheasant-like bird's population is small and is believed to be decreasing at a rapid rate.
 Blyth's tragopan is located in many different areas, including Bhutan through north-east India, north Myanmar to south-east Tibet, and also China.
+These birds may travel up and down the slopes of the Himalayan mountains to find food, and based on seasonal temperature changes.
 The total population is estimated to be about 2,500 to 9,999 birds.
 This estimate is a very small number compared to some of its relative birds.
 Tragopan blythii normally flocks to wooded areas as it prefers the undergrowth of evergreen oak and rhododendron forests, and other dark, quiet places.
-This bird has a higher elevation than most birds.
+This bird lives at a higher elevation than most birds.

 Taxonomy

 Blyth's tragopan has two recognized subspecies: